 Process

-Vibro piers, also known as aggregate piers, are typically installed to intermediate depths of 5 to 20 feet for the support of new loads.
-Suited for light to heavy loads, on large or small projects, vibro piers are quick to install and very effective at reinforcing the surrounding soil.
+Vibro or aggregate piers are typically installed to intermediate depths of 5 to 20 feet to support new loads.
+Suited for light to heavy loads on large or small projects, vibro piers are quick to install and very effective at reinforcing the surrounding soil.

-Typical construction begins with pre-drilling the pier location to create a full-depth hole with a diameter that is equal to the final pier design diameter.
-In soils that cave or collapse, a bottom feed vibrator can be used.
+Typical construction begins with pre-drilling the pier location to create a full-depth hole with a diameter equal to the final pier design diameter.
+In soils that cave or collapse, a bottom-feed vibrator can be used.
 The down-hole vibrator is lowered vertically to the planned tip of the pier by a standard crane or rig built for this technique.
 Aggregate (new crushed stone or recycled concrete) is then added to the hole or through the bottom-feed system and is compacted in lifts by repeated penetrations with the vibrator.
 The vibratory energy densifies the aggregate and any surrounding granular soil.
-The high modulus pier reinforces the treatment zone to increase bearing capacity and shear resistance, and reduce settlement from new loads.
+The high modulus pier reinforces the treatment zone, increasing bearing capacity and shear resistance and reducing settlement from new loads.

-For seismic applications, vibro piers can be very effective in reducing dynamic settlement.
+For seismic applications, vibro piers can effectively reduce dynamic settlement.
 If loose granular layers are present, the process is a very effective densification technique, reducing the liquefaction potential.

 Advantages